 Alcohol and Drug Abuse: Coming to class or a meeting when intoxicated or high is a sign that drug and/or alcohol abuse is a serious problem.
 Often people drink or take drugs as a way to cope with and alleviate other problems in their life.
 Unfortunately, the substance abuse itself becomes a problem, one that interferes with social, academic, and work functioning.

 Academic Problems: Students who have noticeable negative changes in their academic performance also may be feeling overwhelmed with other areas of their lives.
 Some students come to classes with difficulty concentrating, performing well on exams, and achieving academically.
 If the possibility of a learning disability exists, a counselor can meet with a student for a consultation appointment to discuss evaluation and treatment options.

 Suicide: Students who talk about suicide or seem depressed should be asked directly about their intentions.
 Do not ignore student who talk about “not wanting to be around” or avoid asking questions out of fear you might give them ideas about killing themselves.
 Most people who are suicidal will answer these questions.

 Are counseling services available to faculty and staff?

-While the Counseling and Testing Services does not provide ongoing counseling services for College employees, counselors will meet with such individuals to assist in assessing a concern or problem and making an appropriate referral to another source of help.
-The College provides an Employee Assistance Program for all employees and their family members.
+While the CTC does not provide ongoing counseling services for WKU employees, counselors will meet with such individuals to assist in assessing a concern or problem and making an appropriate referral to another source of help.
+WKU provides an Employee Assistance Program for all employees and their family members.
 Comppsych provides these services through local psychologists and counselors in the Bowling Green area.
 Employees can call 877-327-4753 for an appointment.
 WKU’s company ID is ZB3042Q.

-If you have questions or are uncertain about a student, please call one of the resources listed below.
-Each of these agencies serves as consultants and resource persons to faculty and staff.
+If you have questions or are uncertain about a student, please contact one of the resources listed below.
+Each of these agencies serves as consultants and resource persons to faculty and staff:

 - American Counseling Association